Ill-distributed sets over global fields and exceptional sets in Diophantine Geometry: Introduction

-\end{theorem} Theorem \ref{pilawilkietheorem} was later generalized by Pila in \cite{Pila}.From the results in \cite{Pila}, it follows that the same type of bound \eqref{pil} holds for number fields, but with the constant $c$ dependent on the (degree of the) field.
+\end{theorem} Theorem \ref{pilawilkietheorem} was later generalized by Pila in \cite{Pila}.
+From the results in \cite{Pila}, it follows that the same type of bound \eqref{pil} holds for number fields, but with the constant $c$ dependent on the (degree of the) field.

 In general the bound in Theorem \ref{pilawilkietheorem} is best possible, but if we consider some specific o-minimal structures, it is conjectured that the bound can be improved.
-This is the content of Wilkie conjecture: \begin{conjecture}[Wilkie conjecture, {\cite[Conjecture 1.11]{Pila2}}] Suppose that $X\subseteq \mathbb{R}^{n}$ is a set definable in the $o$-minimal structure $\mathbb{R}_{\text{exp}}$.
-For any number field $K\subseteq \mathbb{R}$ of degree $d$, there exists positive constants $c_{1}=c_{1}(X,d)$, $c_{2}=c_{2}(X)$ such that
+This is the content of Wilkie conjecture: \begin{conjecture}[Wilkie conjecture, {\cite[Conjecture 1.11]{Pila2}}] Suppose that $X\subseteq \mathbb{R}^{n}$ is a set definable in the o-minimal structure $\mathbb{R}_{{\rm exp}}$.
+For any number field $K\subseteq \mathbb{R}$ of degree $d$, there exist positive constants $c_{1}=c_{1}(X,d)$, $c_{2}=c_{2}(X)$ such that

-for all $N>e$. \end{conjecture} Let us note that Conjecture \ref{wilkie} has deep consequences in Transcendental Number Theory.
-Indeed, in \cite{Pila4} and \cite{Butler2}, it is shown that if Conjecture \ref{wilkie} holds for specific sets $X$ with the constant $c_{2}$ equal to $\dim(X)$, then the four exponential conjecture follows.
+for all $N>e$. \end{conjecture} Let us note that Conjecture \ref{wilkie} has consequences in Transcendental Number Theory.
+For instance, let $\alpha\in \mathbb{R}\backslash \mathbb{Q}$, and consider the set